KMahoney/kmahoney.github.io/_posts/2016-01-13-tests-vs-types.markdown

 clarified. [angersock](https://lobste.rs/s/kj6wl9/tests_vs_types/comments/nkwlf6#c_nkwlf6)
 points out another way of writing it -- although I will point out sentinel values are not rare in C!

+Alexey Shmalko noted that C is a compiled language and so you can't have typos.